wvoelcker/project/README.md

 If you create controllers called 404.php and 500.php these will be used automatically to handle the cases, respectively, of no-such-route and uncaught exceptions.

 #### environments
 Environment objects in 'project' store key-value pairs, and a function for determining whether or not the environment is active.

+Your app should extend the \WillV\Project\Environment class, configuring your environment with a list of required fields that each environment must provide.
+You can then instantiate your environments and add them to your environment list (see below).

-They to controllers in the $this->activeEnvironment property.
-Some of the properties can be stored in JSON config files, which have the advantage of being listable in .gitignore so that they will not end up in version control; these are good for, e.g. access credentials for databases and third-party APIs.
+When instantiating environments, you should provide a list of key/value pairs, and a function to determine if the new environment is active or not.
+Some of the key/value pairs can be stored in JSON config files, which have the advantage that you can list them in .gitignore so that they will not end up in version control; these are good for storing, for example, access credentials for databases and third-party APIs.

 ##### environment lists
 You should use an EnvironmentList to store a list of available environments.
 The getActiveEnvironment method will find the activeEnvironment by calling the appropriate method of each environment in turn, until the active environment is found.